 It won’t take more than a minute.

-So, here are to $K3$ surfaces.
+So, here are to

 This strategy consists in implementing programs in such a way that all steps that would normally have to be taken to study K3 surfaces, for instance, computing automorphism groups, orbits of smooth rational curves, projective models, the fundamental domain of the action of the automorphism group onto the nef cone, unirationality, equations, can be fully automatized.